aeternity/ae_mdw/README.md

 Transaction events can also be `InternalContractCallEvent` which represent transactions that happen internally during a contract call.

+Optionally the `owned_only=true` parameter might be used to return only activities initiated by the account.

 ```
 $ curl https://mainnet.aeternity.io/mdw/v2/accounts/ak_2nVdbZTBVTbAet8j2hQhLmfNm1N2WKoAGyL7abTAHF1wGMPjzx/activities
 {